maitag/littleBigInt/README.md

 `hpx help` into projectfolder to see more targetspecific options.

-## todo
+## Todo

 - implementing complement operator `~`
+- make all bitwise-ops two's complement compatible
 - optional great letters for hexadecimal output

-- make all bitwise-ops two's complement compatible
+- more benchmarks
 - optimizing division (toInt() without bitsize-check)
-- more unit-tests and benchmarks

-- trying all targets with haxe.Int64 chunks
+- optimizing with haxe.Int64 chunks
-- more targetspecific optimization
+- targetspecific optimizations for the chunk-arrays